 If you have an Iowa food stamps card, you can visit the Reiman Gardens completely free!
 This deal is valid for up to four people per card.

-Family Museum – 90% off
+Family Museum – $3 per person

 National Czech & Slovak Museum & Library – FREE

 Explore the history of the Czech and Slovak people through informative history lessons, interactive workshops and exhibits.
 The museum features the one-and-a-half story immigrant home of the Sleger family.
-For more information, please browse their website.

 The Iowa Children’s Museum – FREE

-Des Moines Children’s Museum – $2 per child (ages 1-10)
+Des Moines Children’s Museum – $2 per child

-The Des Moines Children’s Museum has travelling exhibits and a temporary location inside the West Valley Mall.
+The Des Moines Children’s Museum has traveling exhibits and a temporary location inside the West Valley Mall.
 The museum charges $2 admission for children between the ages of 1 and 10.
 Anyone under age 1 or over age 10 can visit for free!

 Greater Des Moines Botanical Garden – FREE